nickedes/CS50X/README.md

 CS50X
 =====

-My slutions to pset of CS50x
+My solutions to pset of CS50x